-The study of entanglement has emerged as a central theme of quantum physics in recent years.
-It is driven both by fundamental questions and by the increasing interest in applications that go beyond the limit of classical physics.
+The study of entanglement as a physical resource has emerged as a central theme in recent years.
+It is driven both by fundamental questions of quantum physics and by the increasing interest in applications that go beyond the limit of classical physics.
 Entanglement as a measurable quantity is a complicated subject, in particular when the systems have multiple components.
 Here we choose to study entanglement and its possible avenues of quantification in an open quantum system.
-This system, the canonical model of cavity QED [1], has a single atom coupled to the mode of an optical cavity with two reservoirs or avenues for extracting information: spontaneous emission and losses from the cavity.
+This system, the canonical model of cavity QED [1], has a single atom coupled to the mode of an optical cavity with two reservoirs or avenues of extracting information: spontaneous emission and losses from the cavity.